-It can take time to get used to doing this by yourself, but the fantastic benefit is that you are spending no money whatsoever.
-You have full control over what you're doing, where you're applying and how much time you're willing to invest in baby modeling.
+Getting used to doing this alone can take time, but the fantastic benefit is that you are spending no money.
+You have full control over what you're doing, where you're applying, and how much time you're willing to invest in baby modeling.
 It can be hard at first, but you'll quickly get the hang of it and understand where to find the best gigs.

-Note: if you're doing it yourself you have to be extra wary of scams.
+Note: If you're doing it yourself, you must be extra wary of scams.
 Read all about the most common scams and how to avoid them here.

 The fantastic thing about agencies is that they only take commissions.
-You don't pay to join and you don't pay them to find kids casting calls — you only pay a percentage (10-20%) of the money you make from a job.
-If any agency or agent asks you to pay anything else — stay away.
+You don't pay to join, and you don't pay them to find kids casting calls — you only pay a percentage (10-20%) of the money you make from a job.
+Stay away if any agency or agent asks you to pay anything else.

 Keep in mind that none of the listed ways to find casting calls are an all-or-nothing thing.
 In other words, you're free to mix & match and be part of both KidsCasting and an agency, for example.